Heineken confirms, rebuffs SABMiller bid

 "The Heineken family has informed SABMiller, Heineken and Heineken Holding of its intention to preserve the heritage and identity of Heineken as an independent company," it said in a statement.

-The founding family owns just over 50 percent of Heineken via Heineken Holding HEIO.AS.
+The founding family owns just over 50 percent of Heineken via Heineken Holding.
 A further 12.5 percent is owned by Mexico's FEMSA.

-Citing people with knowledge of the matter, Bloomberg news agency reported SABMiller's approach earlier on Sunday, saying it was part of an SAB strategy to protect itself from a potential takeover bid from its larger rival, world No. 1 brewer Anheuser-Busch InBev ABI.BR.
+Citing people with knowledge of the matter, Bloomberg news agency reported SABMiller's approach earlier on Sunday, saying it was part of an SAB strategy to protect itself from a potential takeover bid from its larger rival, world No. 1 brewer Anheuser-Busch InBev.

 Speculation about an AB InBev move on SABMiller has been circulating for months, as the world leader - known for its aggressive merger strategy - has largely digested its last acquisition.
 Talk of such a deal had intensified in the past week, according to sources who spoke on condition of anonymity.